 McDonald's was popular with just about everyone back in the 1980s, so you truly never knew who you might spot dining in one of the chain's restaurants.
 This photograph from 1984 shows Edward H. Rensi, the then president of McDonald’s USA, standing alongside co-founder Richard McDonald as he tucks into the 50 billionth hamburger cooked at a McDonald's outlet in New York City.

 It wasn’t just McDonald’s presidents you might spot inside your local branch in the 1980s.
-This 1984 photograph shows former US president Ronald Regan enjoying a Big Mac, French fries and a soft drink with patron Charles Patterson, following his campaign appearance at the nearby University of Alabama in Tuscaloosa, USA.
+This 1984 photograph shows former US president Ronald Reagan enjoying a Big Mac, French fries and a soft drink with patron Charles Patterson, following his campaign appearance at the nearby University of Alabama in Tuscaloosa, USA.

 The fast food empire even featured in a number of films throughout the 1980s.
 Pictured here is a shot from Moscow on the Hudson, a 1984 American romantic comedy-drama starring Robin Williams.
 The movie tells the story of a Russian musician who moves to New York and gets a job at McDonald’s along the way.
 These film appearances just proved how universally known McDonald’s had become by this point.